nallapuneniprudhvi/Farmer_Customer_Connect/README.md

 ## Sprint 4:

-* Started Implementing the lefover traditional method of signup and signin
+* Started Implementing a new user story i.e., Product display page for Customers
 * Assigned roles in the signp process i.e., Farmer or Customer.
 * Designed a product page for the customer and farmer.
 We have designed a product page where only farmer can add products
 * Resolved some bugs that came up while signing out and assigned an api form the signout